alanjcfs/alanjcfs.github.io/_posts/2014/2014-01-19-my-code-is-laid-away.markdown

 My Code is Laid Away in Git
 I have one Commit more
 A Bug whom I have never seen
 But oft has scanned me o'er

-And iterate me between
+And iterated me between
 And others at my side
 And forked the best, neglecting me
 Till all the rest have died

 How sweet, if I am not rebased
 By chums that laid away